Ellie Black: Sponsors and endorsements

 In 2019, Black became sponsored by Toyota Canada as a part of its Team Toyota initiative.
 She has a collection of gymnastics equipment with Spieth America.
 She is sponsored by the Royal Bank of Canada, and in 2020, she supported the Canada United relief fund for small businesses.
 In 2021, she began working with the sports nutrition brand MuscleTech.

 Personal life

 Black has taken kinesiology courses at Dalhousie University.
 She enjoys cooking, and she has shared her recipes online.

 Eponymous skill

-At the 2022 Paris World Challenge Cup, Black successfully completed a piked clear-hip Tkatchev with ½ turn on the uneven bars.
+At the 2022 Paris World Challenge Cup, Black completed a piked clear-hip Tkatchev with ½ turn on the uneven bars.
 Because she was the first gymnast to complete this skill, it is named after her in the Code of Points.